johsteffens/tbman/README.md

 Although this sounds like a no-brainer, it actually goes beyond the standard C provisions.
 Std.
 C allows the compiler implementation to leave the result of pointer subtraction undefined if the objects are not of the same array or same host-object. (see [cppreference.com: Pointer arithmetic](https://en.cppreference.com/w/c/language/operator_arithmetic#Pointer_arithmetic).)

-*Note that most modern platforms employ a flat memory model where tbman's assumption is correct and safe.
+*Note that most modern platforms employ a flat memory model.
 Very old systems, like early x86 platforms, use a segmented memory model (segment:offset) where only the offset participates in pointer arithmetic.
 On that memory model tbman would not work correctly.*

 <a name="anchor_how_it_works_internally"></a>
 ## How it works internally